 - 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, malignant neoplasm of the cerebral meninges or death from malignant neoplasm of the cerebral meninges is connected with the circumstances of that service.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, malignant neoplasm of the bladder or death from malignant neoplasm of the bladder is connected with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 19 October 2016 concerning malignant neoplasm of the cerebral meninges in accordance with section 196G of the VEA.
+6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 6 November 2018 concerning malignant neoplasm of the bladder in accordance with section 196G of the VEA.
 The investigation involved an examination of the sound medical-scientific evidence now available to the

-- Authority, including the sound medical-scientific evidence it has previously considered. - 7.
-The contents of this Instrument are in similar terms as the revoked Instrument.
-Comparing this Instrument and the revoked Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'malignant neoplasm of the cerebral meninges' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning 'ionising radiation' by inclusion of a Note; - new factor in subsection 9(2) concerning 'being obese', for clinical onset only; - new factors in subsections 9(3) & 9(5) concerning 'being in the second or third trimester of pregnancy, or within the 30 days postpartum'; - new factors in subsections 9(4) & 9(6) concerning 'being treated with cyproterone acetate'; - new definitions of 'being obese', 'BMI', 'MRCA' and 'VEA' in Schedule 1 Dictionary; and - revising the definition of 'relevant service' in Schedule 1 Dictionary.
+Authority, including the sound medical-scientific evidence it has previously considered.

+- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'malignant neoplasm of the bladder' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factors in subsections 9(3) and 9(4) concerning exposure to polycyclic aromatic hydrocarbons; - revising the factors in subsections 9(5) and 9(6) concerning aromatic amines; - new factor in subsection 9(7) concerning tetrachloroethylene; - revising the factor in subsection 9(9) concerning working as a painter; - new factor in subsection 9(10) concerning renal stone disease or a bladder stone; - revising the factor in subsection 9(11) concerning chronic renal failure; - revising the factor in subsection 9(12) concerning infection of the bladder with Schistosoma haematobium; - revising the factor in subsection 9(13) concerning indwelling bladder catheter or other foreign boy in the bladder; - revising the factor in subsection 9(14) concerning neurogenic bladder; - revising the factor in subsection 9(15) concerning ingesting aristolochic acid; - new definitions of 'chronic renal failure', 'MRCA', 'soot', 'specified industrial or manufacturing process 1', 'specified industrial or manufacturing process 2', 'specified list of agents containing high concentrations of polycyclic aromatic hydrocarbons', 'specified list of aromatic amines' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'neurogenic bladder', 'pack-years of cigarettes, or the equivalent thereof in other tobacco products', 'phenacetin', 'relevant service' and 'working as a painter' in Schedule 1 Dictionary; and - deleting the definitions of 'an aromatic amine from the specified list' and 'in the specified circumstances'.